fishworks/gofi.sh/content/homepage/cookbook.md

 weight: 40
 ---

 Fish food is a package definition written in Lua.
-It can be created with `fish create <food>`.
+It can be created with `gofish create <food>`.
 Fish food use the Lua runtime to provide simple scripting capabilities that other markdown languages cannot provide on their own.